zdandoh/ecs/README.md

 # ecs
-Proof of concept Golang ECS library using `go generate`
+Golang ECS library using `go generate`

 ### About
 This library is a code generator that creates a bespoke entity component system library based off the provided input.
 The goal of this library is to provide